compomics/ThermoRawFileParser/README.md

                                name.
 ```

+## Download

+Click [here](https://github.com/compomics/ThermoRawFileParser/releases) to go to the release page.

 ## Build

 If you want to build the project using nuget, put the ThermoFisher.CommonCore.RawFileReader.4.0.26.nupkg package in your local nuget directory.